solid-contrib/conformance-test-harness/USAGE.md

 * When using a domain name, you may hit the problem that DPoP verification requires https unless you are using localhost hence using `https` in the above URL.
-* As the image uses `https`, you need to provide a SSL certificate to the server which can be generated as a self-signed certificate (as seen in the CSS example below).
+* As the image uses `https`, you need to provide a SSL certificate to the server which can be generated as a self-signed certificate (as seen in the CSS example mentioned below).
 * The CTH is set up to detect when you are using https://server, and will allow self-signed certificates.
 If you see an issue with DPoP verification rejecting self-signed certificates, the server being tested will need to be set up to have the same capability.
 For a Node based server, this is done by adding `NODE_TLS_REJECT_UNAUTHORIZED=0`